 We hope that the publication of this study will give impetus to the public debate and the proposals contained to be judged and used by the authorities and all stakeholders, to lay the foundations for a comprehensive strategy and an effective and sustainable policy to combat energy poverty, which so many of our fellow citizens suffer.

-The English version of the executive summary is available and you may download it.
+The English version of the executive summary is available and you may download it, in the link below.